raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 The new `consume` method calls the internal state method as before, but then uses the array spread syntax to turn the elements it yields into an array.
 The `fork` method makes a deep copy of a state object.[^fork]

-[^fork]: This code makes a number of unneccesary copies of states, we could devise a scheme to use [structural sharing and copy-on-write semantics](http://raganwald.com/2019/01/14/structural-sharing-and-copy-on-write.html), but we don't want to clutter up the basic idea right now.
+[^fork]: This code makes a number of unnecessary copies of states, we could devise a scheme to use [structural sharing and copy-on-write semantics](http://raganwald.com/2019/01/14/structural-sharing-and-copy-on-write.html), but we don't want to clutter up the basic idea right now.

 The biggest change is to the `evaluate` static method. we now start with an array of one state.
-As we loop over the tokens in the string, we take the set of all states and `flatMap` them to the states they return, then filter out any state sthat halt.
+As we loop over the tokens in the string, we take the set of all states and `flatMap` them to the states they return, then filter out any states that halt.

-If we end up with no unhalted state, the machine fails to recognize the string.
+If we end up with no states that haven't halted, the machine fails to recognize the string.
 Whereas, if _any_ of the states lead to recognizing the string, the machine recognizes the string.
 If not, we move to the next token.
 When we finally pass in the `END` token, if any of the states returned recognize the string, then we recognize the string.

 So does it work?